spaceitup/checkout-android/README.rst

 Introduction
 ============

-The optile Android Payment SDK makes it easy to integrate with optile and provides a great looking payment experience in your Android app.
+The optile Android SDK makes it easy to integrate with optile and provides a great looking payment experience in your Android app.
 The SDK comes with a ready made, easy to use Payment Page which takes care of showing supported payment methods and handling payments.
 The SDK also